 The History Of Santorini

 Santorini is an island in the Aegean Sea and belongs to a group of islands called Cyclades.
+There is a very fascinating history behind the island of Santorini you see today so keep reading if you want to learn more about it.

 To study the history of Santorini we must take into account the history of the people that lived here but also the geological history of the island itself.
 This is a very unique story of an island with an ever evolving shape and many civilizations that tried to adjust to it and left their mark on the island you see today.